stanlee6k-alt/Hazewatch/README.md

   lat:4.5975, lon:101.0901 }
 ```

+Each location also needs a `uid` — the WAQI station id it reads from.
+Find one by searching [aqicn.org](https://aqicn.org/) for a city and taking the number from its station URL, or by querying `https://api.waqi.info/map/bounds/?latlng=<lat1>,<lng1>,<lat2>,<lng2>&token=<your token>`, which lists every station in a box with its `uid`.

 `area` groups cards under a heading and selects which wind sector counts as the Sumatra track — add a new entry to `SUMATRA_ARC` if you add a region.
 Up to eight locations render with distinct, colourblind-checked series colours.

 ## Technical notes

-- One file, roughly 1,300 lines, vanilla JavaScript — no framework, no bundler, no `node_modules`
+- One file, roughly 1,200 lines, vanilla JavaScript — no framework, no bundler, no `node_modules`
 - Charts are hand-rolled inline SVG with hover crosshairs and tooltips
 - Light and dark themes are both hand-picked rather than auto-inverted, and the series palette is validated for colourblind separation
 - Fetches carry no `AbortSignal`, so the page also works inside sandboxed viewers that proxy `fetch` through `postMessage`
+- The station feed publishes AQI sub-indices rather than concentrations, so PM2.5 and PM10 in µg/m³ are recovered by running the EPA breakpoints in reverse
 - Settings live in the visitor's own `localStorage`, wrapped so that blocked storage degrades instead of breaking
 - No analytics, no cookies, no third-party scripts.
-The only outbound requests are to Open-Meteo.
+The only outbound requests are to WAQI and Open-Meteo.

 ## Credits

-Data by [Open-Meteo](https://open-meteo.com/), licensed [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
-Weather model data from the Copernicus Atmosphere Monitoring Service (CAMS).
+Air quality measurements by the Malaysian Department of Environment, served through the [World Air Quality Index](https://waqi.info/) project.
+Weather data by [Open-Meteo](https://open-meteo.com/), licensed [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 ## License